Fanny-Leicht-Gymnasium/TFfoodplan/README.md

 ## Updater
 The updater.php script pulls the latest version of this script from the server of [Itsblue development](https://itsblue.de) who have developed it.
-If you have developed an update and want it to be uploaded there, please contact Doria Zedler at [contact@itsblue.de](mailto:contact@itsblue.de)
+If you have developed an update and want it to be uploaded there, please contact Dorian Zedler at [contact@itsblue.de](mailto:contact@itsblue.de)